droveda/oauth2-openidconnect-course/NOTES06.md

     "ES512"
   ]

-  // explanation if the different types of signing algorithm HS => HMAC with SHA-NNN (Use Secret Key)
+  // explanation of the different types of signing algorithm HS => HMAC with SHA-NNN (Use Secret Key)
   RS => RSA with SHA-NNN (Use Public/Private Key)
   ES => ECDSA with SHA-NNN (Use Public/Private Key) (Eliptical curve digital signature algorithm)